 Tables 1 and table 2 express the socio-demographic characteristics of the respondents.
 A total of 346 respondents participated in the study with an average age of 72 ±2.4years.
 About two-third (37.6%) of the respondents were within the age of 60-64-years.
 More than half (59%) of the respondent were female while (41%) were male.
 Majority of the respondents were still married (61.8%) as at the time of data collection while 33.8% of them had already lost their spouse.
 Christianity (84.4%) and Yoruba (82.6%) were the predominant religion practiced and ethnicity of the respondents.
 Although, Igbo’s were made up 8.7% while Ebira 3.5% tribe were also found among the participant

-Table 1: Socio-Demographic Characteristics of the Subjects
+Table 1: Socio-Demographic Characteristics of the Subjects (n=346)